Inner knee pain most often comes from the MCL, medial meniscus, pes anserine bursa, or the cartilage changes of osteoarthritis

 The medial (inner) side of the knee houses three structures responsible for most inner knee pain diagnoses.

-The medial collateral ligament (MCL) runs along the inside of the knee from femur to tibia, resisting inward forces.
+The medial collateral ligament (MCL) runs along the inside of the knee from the femur to the tibia, resisting inward forces.
 The medial meniscus is a C-shaped cartilage wedge that cushions the joint; because it is attached to the MCL, it is less mobile than the outer meniscus and more prone to tearing.
 The pes anserine bursa sits two to three inches below the inner joint line, where three tendons attach to the shinbone.
 When inflamed, it produces pain below and slightly behind the medial joint line, sometimes mistaken for a ligament or meniscus problem.

 The symptom patterns below help identify which structure is involved.